Pach Brothers

-The Pach Brothers photography studio was one of the oldest photographic firms in business in New York City, having begun operations in 1867.
+The Pach Brothers was a family-run photography studio by German-born brothers Gustavus and Gotthelf Pach.
+The brothers photographed portraits of many notable figures including former United States president Benjamin Harrison and American banker George Foster Peabody.
+The brother Gotthelf is the father of famed German-American painter Walter Pach.

 History

-It was founded by the German-born brothers Gustavus Pach (1848-1904), Gotthelf Pach (1852-1925) and Morris Pach (1837–1914).
+It was founded by the German-born brothers Gustavus Pach (1848–1904), Gotthelf Pach (1852–1925) and Morris Pach (1837–1914).
 Patrons included famous and ordinary Americans involved in business, politics, government, medicine, law, education, and the arts, as well as thousands of students, families and children who sat for Pach cameras from 1866 onward.

-There was a fire in 1895, which destroyed their New York studio and processing rooms as well as their entire negative archive.
+A fire in 1895 destroyed their New York studio and processing rooms as well as their entire negative archive.

 The Pach Brothers firm continued photographing for another hundred years until their dissolution in 1994.